-Rest Area Study - The CDOT has undertaken a study to determine the future of rest areas and service plazas along Connecticut's interstate and limited access highways.
+Rest Area Study - The CDOT undertook a study to determine the future of rest areas and service plazas along Connecticut's interstate and limited access highways.
 Recent changes in federal legislation have allowed greater flexibility in the requirements for service plaza operations.
 Facilities that were constructed with the Connecticut Turnpike in the 1950's have become extremely dated.
 Truck parking has been evaluated and available parking is far below the documented needs.
 Lack of truck parking causes operators to place their rigs in undesired areas such as interstate pull-offs, exit ramps, commercial developments, and local streets adjacent to residential areas.

-The Study will provide guidance for the CDOT as it works to meet future needs and improve the image of Connecticut's rest areas and service plazas.
-This guidance will help the CDOT frame the new leases and achieve more traveler friendly facilities, with better food choices, improved facilities and help promote a better image of Connecticut to the traveling public.
-It is expected that the final study will be presented during 2007.
+The Study led to a solicitation for operators.
+CDOT has entered into a long term contract with a single statewide operator for improvements and upgrades undertaken and financed by the vendor.
+The Region looks forward to the improvements to provide more traveler friendly facilities, with better food choices, improved facilities and help promote a better image of Connecticut to the traveling public.